webmachinelearning/model-loader/README.md

 ## How do we know this level of API will be useful?

-This API proposal is modeled after existing services like TensorFlow Serving, which provide an API at the same level of abstraction.
+This API proposal is modeled after existing services like TensorFlow Serving, Clipper, TensorRT, and MXNet Model Server which provide an API at the same level of abstraction.
 These existing APIs are already used by thousands of organizations large and small, serving billions of inference requests per day.

 ## Why not just use a machine learning library like brain.js or tensorflow.js?